Speak (2004 film): Production

+Development and Pre-production

 Producer and screenwriter Annie Young Frisbie read the novel and successfully made a bid to get the rights to a film version.
 Production took place in Columbus, Ohio because a production partner, Matthew Myers, was relocating there with his wife.

+Filming

-Film production took 21 days in August 2003, on a budget of $1 million dollars.
+Film production took 21 days in August 2003, on a budget of $1 million.
 Flooding during an especially heavy summer rain caused filming to be temporarily postponed and during that time author Laurie Halse Anderson visited the set with her daughter.
 Anderson cameos in the film as the lunch lady who gives Melinda the mashed potatoes.

 The school scenes for the movie were shot at Eastmoor Academy on the east side of Columbus.

 Release

 The film premiered at the 2004 Sundance Film Festival and played the film festival circuit, including the Woodstock Film Festival.
 It later aired simultaneously on the cable networks Showtime and Lifetime on September 5, 2005.